 Opportunities to apply previous course content and major concepts of the nursing curriculum in a culminating project that demonstrates integration of college competencies.
-Students create an original patient/health oriented project in areas such as Clinical Practice, Evidence-Based Practice (EBP), Informatics, Political Activism, and Research.
+Student creates an original patient/health-oriented project in areas such as: Clinical Practice, Evidence-Based Practice (EBP), Political Activism, Research, and Certification in a health-related 0.5 c.u. specialty area.